People sometimes ask me how I became an editor, and the first thing I usually say is by getting involved in an editing community.

 An editing community provides technical editing and stylistic help.

-An editing community provides the encouragement, validation, and problem solving you need to keep moving forward.
+An editing community provides the encouragement and validation you need to keep moving forward.

 An editing community can help you with job leads.